bonkzero404/yi4k-sdk-js/README.md

 YI 4k Action Camera Controlling with NodeJS

-This SDK is unofficial and is still under development
+This SDK is unofficial and still under development

 <h2>How to use</h2>
 See example folder